 • a U.S. Department of Veterans Affairs disability pension; or

-• beginning March 21, 2024, an order from the chair of the Workers’ Compensation Board determining an award for compensation for permanent total disability or of permanent partial disability.603
+• beginning March 21, 2024, an order from the chair of the Workers’ Compensation Board determining an award for compensation for permanent total disability or for permanent partial disability (provided that the governing board of the municipality, after a public hearing, adopts an adjustment percentage between 50% and 100%, potentially reducing the exemption for claimants whose eligibility is based on a permanent partial disability).603

 603 N.Y.
 Real Prop.
 Tax Law § 459-c(2)(b), as amended by 2023 N.Y.
 S.B.
-2574, effective March 21, 2024; New York Dept. of Taxn. & Fin., Exemption for Persons with Disabilities: Disability Requirements.
+2574, effective March 21, 2024, and by 2023 N.Y.
+A.B.
+8532, effective March 21, 2024 (https://src.bna.com/stxd/ny2024-ab8532); New York Dept. of Taxn. & Fin., Exemption for Persons with Disabilities: Disability Requirements.

+Here, “permanent total disability” means a loss of both hands, both arms, both feet, both legs, or both eyes, or of any two thereof, in the absence of conclusive proof to the contrary.
+In all other cases, permanent total disability is determined in accordance with the facts.
+“Permanent partial disability” includes the loss of any arm, leg, hand, foot, eye, finger, or toe, as well as certain qualifying losses of hearing, phalanges, vision, and qualifying disfigurements.

 Qualifying applicants must meet certain income requirements.
 Specifically, if the owner's income, or the combined income of all the owners, exceeds the maximum income limit set by the locality, no exemption may be awarded.604